 "Dancing is forbidden!
 It's mystery time!"A weird, crude, and often completely random original series from Williams Street Productions, Aqua Teen Hunger Force (2000 - 2015) is a show which has nothing to do with water (save their neighbor's pool and the occasional beach trip), teenagers, or whatever a "hunger force" is, and instead covers the adventures of three amateur detectives/superheroes (only for the first few episodes, though - the rest of the series has them reduced to bums; this is commented on at least twice later in the series) living in New Jersey.
 The Aqua Teens first appeared as one-off characters in a formerly unaired episode of Space Ghost Coast to Coast (also a William Street production), but were eventually given their own show — with changes to their appearances and personalities.The eponymous "heroes" are Master Shake, a lazy, insulting, anthropomorphic milkshake who is the self-proclaimed leader of the Aqua Teen Hunger Force; Meatwad, a dim-but-lovable blob of raw meat who is frequently bamboozled, teased, and/or tortured by Master Shake; and Frylock, an intelligent box of french fries who is the extremely competent and halfway-morally-decent member of the force (except during his own moments of amoral behavior).Their "adventures" are usually limited to making each other's lives hell or doing the same to their next-door neighbor (a fat, bald, slovenly Joe Average named Carl) by borrowing his stuff or swimming in his backyard pool without permission.
 The Aqua Teens occasionally have run-ins with bizarre monsters or aliens who turn out to be more obnoxious than they are evil.
-The best examples are two sets of recurring nuisances: The Mooninites (Ignignokt and Err) two aliens from the moon with an uncanny resemblance to sprites from an Atari 2600 game, an unshakable belief that they are superior to everyone else, and a predilection for tobacco, alcohol, petty larceny, and flipping people the bird; and the Plutonians (Emory and Oglethorpe), two spiny, cone-shaped aliens with designs on world domination and nowhere near enough competence or common sense to pull it off.As noted above, the show is notable for a heavy dose of slapstick, surrealism, lots of Stuff Blowing Up, the Aqua Teens' belongings being destroyed (often through explosions), and stream-of-silliness dialogue. ("Ever since my son was...never conceived because I never had consensual sex without money involved, I've looked at you as a... a thing I could live next door to, in accordance with state law. [...]
+The best examples are two sets of recurring nuisances: The Mooninites (Ignignokt and Err), two aliens from the moon with an uncanny resemblance to sprites from an Atari 2600 game, an unshakable belief that they are superior to everyone else, and a predilection for tobacco, alcohol, petty larceny, and flipping people the bird; and the Plutonians (Emory and Oglethorpe), two spiny, cone-shaped aliens with designs on world domination and nowhere near enough competence or common sense to pull it off.As noted above, the show is notable for a heavy dose of slapstick, surrealism, lots of Stuff Blowing Up, the Aqua Teens' belongings being destroyed (often through explosions), and stream-of-silliness dialogue. ("Ever since my son was...never conceived because I never had consensual sex without money involved, I've looked at you as a... a thing I could live next door to, in accordance with state law. [...]
 Whoa, let's not put people on the spot here!
 WHO ARE YOU TAKING TO THAT FRIGGIN' SUPER BOWL?!")For the first two seasons, the show featured teasers starring Dr. Weird, a Mad Scientist living in an abandoned New Jersey insane asylum (along with his long-suffering assistant, Steve), who may or may not have had a hand in creating the Aqua Teens (fans have long speculated over the meaning of a picture, seen in Frylock's room on occasion, that shows Frylock with a much younger Dr. Weird).
 While the earliest episodes of the series showed Dr. Weird revealing his latest invention (only for it to escape and cause mayhem for the Aqua Teens), later teasers had nothing to do with the episode that followed (compare the creation of Mothmonsterman to Dr. Weird ripping his own brain out over Steve not bringing him lunch...with the brain demanding fries and firing lasers at Steve immediately afterward).
 In the third season, the Dr. Weird clips were replaced with "Spacecataz", a failed pilot (split up into multiple parts) that followed the story of an escalating prank war between the Plutonians and the Mooninites.
 (The full, uncut pilot is an extra on one of the DVD sets for the show.)
-Episodes in the following seasons had no opening clips.After the seventh season, the series changed its name while the producers said they planned to reboot the series from the ground up and revisit the notion of the characters being detectives.
+Episodes in the following seasons had no opening clips, with the exception of a cold opening being used in the Season 8 premiere as a one-off gag.After the seventh season, the series changed its name while the producers said they planned to reboot the series from the ground up and revisit the notion of the characters being detectives.
 As you might expect, the show didn't change squat: in each successive season past the seventh, the show received a new title and opening/closing sequence, but remained otherwise unchanged in terms of content.
 The name changes are as follows:

 — Master Shake